-Kon Tum saw its share of combat during the American War.
-A major battle between the South and North Vietnamese took place in and around Kon Tum in the spring of 1972, when the area was devastated by hundreds of American B-52 raids.
-In March 1975 the South withdrew from the province after Buon Ma Thuot fell to the North and many civilians joined them in the ‘Convoy of Tears’.
+The region saw its share of combat during the American War.
+A major battle between the South and North Vietnamese took place in and around Kon Tum in the spring of 1972, when the area was devastated by American B-52 raids.

 More recently, in the 2004 protests against government policies in the highlands, hill tribes in Kon Tum province clashed with police and soldiers.
 On the surface things have cooled off, but relations between the hill tribes and the authorities remain fraught.